This post may contain affiliate links. Please read my Privacy Policy.

 Gluten-Free: Tamari sauce or coconut aminos are certified gluten-free soy sauces which can be used for this recipe.

 Did you make this?
-Let me know how it turned out by leaving a comment below or taking a picture and tagging me on Instagram.
+Let me know how it turned out by commenting below, taking a picture, and tagging me on Instagram.

 Recipe